tiberius7777/R-numtheory/README.md

 # R-numtheory
-R Package that provides number theory functions
+R Package that provides number theory functions, optimized for large numbers
 ## Current status
 At the moment this is still in experimental stage.
 I am using this as I'm going through uni at the moment.
-Uni uses Maple which I find difficult to use, therefore the plan is to re-engineer standard Maple functions for R.
+Uni recommends Maple which I find difficult to use, therefore the plan is to re-engineer standard Maple functions and more exotice ones for R. Focus will be on factorization of large numbers and integer divisors.
 Please use this package at your own risk.
-There's a reason why this has not been uploaded to CRAN (yet).
+There's a reason why this has not been uploaded to CRAN yet.
 Please feel free to contribute, though.
 ##Functions implemented so far:
 - is.integer(n): Check for whole number